slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 make poeple being interested in you by making them good/unusual questions.

-be intrested in them to them be intrested in you.
+be interested in them to them be interested in you.
 -->